TheThingsNetwork/docs/_versions/refactor/uno/_quickstart.md

 We'll prepare your device to receive a message in response.

-1. In the Arduino IDE, add the following line just after `ttn.init()` in the `setup()` function to let it know what function to call when a message comes in:
+1. In the Arduino IDE, add the following line to `setup()` function to let it know what function to call when a message comes in:

     ```c
     // Set callback for incoming messages